pallets-eco/flask-classful/docs/index.rst

 `URL Route Registrations <http://flask.pocoo.org/docs/0.12/api/#url-route-registrations>`_ and `flask.Flask.url_map <http://flask.pocoo.org/docs/0.12/api/#flask.Flask.url_map>`_

-In the future, we could add a more sophiticated mechanism for the type hint and converter.
+In the future, we can add a more sophisticated mechanism for type hinting and conversion.

 Questions?